add-qwq/Custom-Right-Click-Menu/README.md

 <br>

 ## English

 ### Custom Right-Click Menu (V3)

-We are confident that this project is by far (with the specific time subject to the project's commits time) the **most fully-featured, open-source, and finest native JavaScript custom context menu project** on GitHub—no reliance on any frameworks required.
+We are confident that this project is, as of now (with the specific time subject to the project's commit history), the **most feature-rich, open-source, and finest native JavaScript custom context menu project** on GitHub—requiring no dependencies on any frameworks.

 Of course, many excellent developers may simply not have ventured into such tools; we have merely turned this idea into a practical, implementable solution.

-This is Version 3 of Custom-Right-Click-Menu (CRCM), a complete architectural overhaul.
+This is **Version 3** of Custom-Right-Click-Menu (CRCM), a complete architectural overhaul.
 Building on the strengths of V2, it introduces key features including multi-level nested submenus, keyboard navigation support, enhanced context detection, and performance optimization—boasting smoother animations, richer interaction modes, and stronger context awareness.

 Compared to V1 and V2, V3 achieves zero dependencies, higher configurability, easier integration, fixes most known issues, significantly improves extensibility, and remains a **single JS file deployment** — ready to use with just an import.

-In summary, CRCM is a native JavaScript right-click menu project featuring multi-level nested menu support, a powerful yet concise API, intelligent menu and submenu positioning, schema-based registration and configuration, dynamic show/hide of menu items, high customization, theme customization, external stylesheet loading, modern UI with smooth animations, and more.
+In summary, CRCM is a native JavaScript right-click menu project featuring multi-level nested menu support, a powerful yet concise API, intelligent menu and submenu positioning, schema-based registration and configuration, dynamic show/hide of menu items, high customization, theme customization, external stylesheet loading, a modern UI with smooth animations, and more.
 It supports single JS file deployment, achieving zero dependencies, high configurability, and easy integration.

 <br>

 Want to experience automated management (including automatically adding components to web pages + automatic version updates)?<br>Experience rapid project management through [CRCMenu Manager](https://github.com/add-qwq/CRCMenu-Manager).

-Want to use this right-click menu across all websites?<br>Install the [Right Click Menu - Browser Extension](https://github.com/add-qwq/CRCM-Browser-Plugin).
+Want to use this right-click menu across all websites?<br>Install the [Right Click Menu - Browser Extension](https://github.com/add-qwq/CRCM-Browser-Plugin). <br>*Note: This extension project has been discontinued due to high maintenance costs.*

 <br>